 Traveling with kids is challenging for so many reasons and in so many ways.
-Among hundreds of things that can go wrong, we need to make sure that whatever is under our control is executed perfectly.
+Among hundreds of things that can go wrong, we need to do our best to make sure that whatever is under our control is executed perfectly.
 Packing wisely for a family vacation is one of those things.
 Below list has been compiled over the years, following a number of spectacular parenting failures and lessons learned the hard way.
 Some things I’ve mentioned may seem obvious, but believe me, there was a time when those were definitely NOT so obvious to me 🙂

 Pack wet wipes.
 LOADS OF THEM.